What is the curriculum and how is my child taught?

 The use of AAC approaches such as PODD is now widely accepted and used as a means for facilitating language and communication for individuals with autism.
 We use a wide range of visual support across the whole school which benefits the understanding and expression of language for those with difficulties in these areas.

-The CA team works with all learners in the school but if your child’s statement or Education, Health and Care Plan (EHCP) stipulates a greater level of support is needed, then they will work with them accordingly.
-We have 3 different levels of therapeutic engagement with learners adjusted according to the requirements of their statement/ EHCP and their individual needs at any given time.
+The CA team works with all pupils in the school but if your child’s statement or Education, Health and Care Plan (EHCP) stipulates a greater level of support is needed, then they will work with them accordingly.
+We have 3 different levels of therapeutic engagement with pupils adjusted according to the requirements of their statement/ EHCP and their individual needs at any given time.